-The Cambridge is a tub that could appeal to homeowners with limited space — and those who don’t want to compromise on comfort.
+The American Standard Cambridge is a porcelain alcove bathtub that will appeal to homeowners with limited space — and anyone else who doesn’t want to compromise on comfort.

-This product’s design may be alluring for users who want to feel embraced during bathtimes.
-The well (interior shape) of the bath is curved and inviting.
-The back of the tub is contoured so that you don’t have to sit upright.
-As for your head, there’s a built-in, beveled headrest.
+This product was designed to provide a close but comfortable fit.
+The internal shape of the bath is curved and inviting.
+The head end of the tub is inclined so you won’t have to sit upright.
+For a touch of extra comfort, there is a built-in, beveled headrest.

-Another positive facet is functionality.
-In case you need to install a seat inside it, it’s compliant with the Americans with Disabilities Act (ADA).
+This bathtub is also accommodating for people with limited mobility.
+If you need to install a seat inside it, the Cambridge complies with the Americans with Disabilities Act (ADA).

 The standard length and width of the Cambridge are undoubtedly compact.
 At the same time, it isn’t spartan or plain.

-Those of you who dislike bath accessories will appreciate the built-in comfort.
-The headrest and lumbar support means you likely won’t need a bath pillow.
-Since the floor is textured, a bath mat is optional rather than essential.
+If you prefer not to use separate bath accessories, the built-in comfort features will be ideal.
+The headrest and lumbar support mean you probably won’t need a bath pillow, and the textured floor means a bath mat is also unnecessary.

 Meets ADA Standards

-If you or someone you’re living with is disabled, the Cambridge might be a sound investment.
-As an ADA-compliant tub, you can install a seat at the drain end of the tub for accessibility.
+If someone in your household has limited mobility but is able to take baths, the Cambridge is a good option.
+As it is ADA-compliant, you can install a seat at the drain end of the tub for increased accessibility.

 Four Color Options

-You’re spoiled for choice when it comes to selecting your tub’s final look — there are the classic shades of white and cream (Arctic, White, and Linen).
-Alternatively, those of you wanting something with a darker hue can select Bone.
-This warm, off-white color is more forgiving when it comes to concealing dirt compared to lighter tones.
+You have four options when deciding on your tub’s finish — there are three classic shades of white and cream (Arctic, White, and Linen).
+Alternatively, there is a slightly darker hue in Bone.
+This warm, off-white color is more forgiving in terms of being kept perfectly clean than the lighter tones.

 4. Kohler Expanse Curved Bathtub